As the coronavirus crisis spins out of control, Trump issues directives — but still no clear plan

 Testing and contact tracing — two of the key components of any high-functioning national virus response — is another area where the administration is still struggling.

-In general, experts say the country needs to be conducting around 5 million tests a day right now, as opposed to its currently daily rate of roughly 600,000.
+In general, experts say the country needs to be conducting about 5 million tests a day right now, as opposed to its current daily rate of roughly 600,000.
 Moreover, across the nation, many people find themselves waiting seven days or more for test results, rendering them essentially useless in fighting the outbreak and containing the spread of the virus, experts added.

-Some health officials suggested that the federal government could work with private companies to increase the production of point-of-care rapid tests, which typically deliver results within 15 or 20 minutes, and are equipped to help resolve chronic shortages in supplies like swabs and reagents.
+Some health officials suggested that the federal government could work with private companies to increase the production of point-of-care rapid tests, which typically deliver results within 15 or 20 minutes, and to help resolve chronic shortages in supplies such as swabs and reagents.

 Amesh Adalja, an infectious-disease expert at the Johns Hopkins Center for Health Security, said more important than the sheer number of tests is how quickly individuals receive their results — and each day of waiting further decreases their value.

-“It’s not a question of how many do you do — it’s a question of how actionable are those results?
+“It’s not a question of, ‘How many do you do?’
+It’s a question of, ‘How actionable are those results?’
 And if those results are delayed, then their value diminishes,” Adalja said.
 “It sort of defeats the purpose if you have to wait.”

-The $2 trillion Cares Act — passed by Congress at the end of March to help manage the economic devastation from the virus — included both guidance and funding for states to increase their contact tracing abilities, noted a White House official who would only provide this information on the condition of anonymity.
+The $2 trillion Cares Act — passed by Congress at the end of March to help manage the economic devastation from the virus — included guidance and funding for states to increase their contact-tracing abilities, noted a White House official.

-The official also stressed the steps the administration has already taken on testing, including nearly 1,400 health centers funded by grants from the Health Resources & Services Administration that operate roughly 13,000 testing sites; 552 retail testing sites that are operational in 48 states and the District of Columbia, with more than half of them in vulnerable communities; and an additional 201 testing sites that will go live this week.
+The official, providing the information on the condition of anonymity, also stressed the steps the administration has taken on testing, including nearly 1,400 health centers funded by grants from the Health Resources and Services Administration that operate roughly 13,000 testing sites; 552 retail testing sites that are operational in 48 states and D.C., with more than half of them in vulnerable communities; and an additional 201 testing sites set to go live this week.

-But experts like Adalja say that simply increasing testing is not enough.
-He explained that even the administration’s own grim suggestion that Americans will have to get comfortable living with the virus will require a baseline of competency from the federal government.
+But experts such as Adalja say that simply increasing testing is not enough.
+He said that even the administration’s grim suggestion that Americans will have to get comfortable living with the virus will require a baseline of competence from the federal government.

 “There has been an evasion at the highest levels of government about what a proper response would be,” Adalja said.
 “Even if there’s rhetoric about living with the virus, you still need to have certain things in place to live with the virus.
 You still need to have things in place like contact tracing and testing that doesn’t take seven days.”

-In Arizona, Florida, Texas and a number of other states where coronavirus cases have soared in recent weeks, public health officials and experts say greater leadership is needed in Washington to help coordinate personal protective equipment and other resources, as the Federal Emergency Management Agency did this spring during the initial outbreaks.
+In Arizona, Florida, Texas and a number of other states where coronavirus cases have soared in recent weeks, public health officials and experts say greater leadership is needed in Washington to help coordinate PPE and other resources, as the Federal Emergency Management Agency did this spring during the initial outbreaks.

 The White House coronavirus task force, which has been severely diminished in stature — it no longer holds daily news conferences nor meets regularly with Trump — has been providing state governments with state-specific analyses and recommendations, officials said.

 Deborah Birx, a physician and the White House coronavirus response coordinator, has traveled recently to a number of states, including trips this week to Georgia, South Carolina and other Southern states grappling with rising case counts.
-And the federal government has deployed personnel to Arizona, California and Texas, as well as sent teams from the Department of Health and Human Services to at least 19 cities identified as hot spots, according to the White House official.
+And the federal government has deployed personnel to Arizona, California and Texas and sent teams from the Department of Health and Human Services to at least 19 cities identified as hot spots, according to the White House official.

-Still, health professionals have urged the White House to offer a disciplined and unified national message to help people already fatigued more than five months into the crisis and resistant to changing social behaviors, such as wearing face masks and keeping a distance from others.
+Still, health professionals have urged the White House to offer a disciplined and unified national message to help people who are fatigued more than five months into the crisis and resistant to changing social behaviors, such as wearing masks and keeping a distance from others.
 Trump, for instance, refused to be seen publicly wearing a mask until last weekend, when he sported one during a trip to Walter Reed National Military Medical Center.

 “You can get a really strong and eloquent governor who can help at the state level, but it does seem like we need some more national messaging around the fact that for many people, this is the most adversity they’ve faced in their life,” said Marcus Plescia, chief medical officer with the Association of State and Territorial Health Officials.